 “Our new record is 16.6 percent, a 3.3 percent jump on the previous figure, a nearly 25 percent improvement,” Prof. Wang added.

 The energy efficiency of a solar PV cell is the rate at which it converts sunlight into electricity.

 “Because the quantum dot solar cell can make better use of the high-energy solar energy, it can in reality generate double the efficiency of a traditional silicon solar cell,” he said.

 “And because it can be easily printed it will be a lot cheaper, and because of its flexibility it can be used for purposes which you cannot use a typical flat solar panel.”

-Prof. Wang said benefits of this technology compared to traditional solar cell technology included it being lightweight, flexible and able to work in weaker light, such as on cloudy days or under indoor lighting.
-This solar technology could have the potential to be used as a transparent skin to power devices including smartphones, electric vehicles, and applied to windows and other surfaces.
+Prof. Wang said the benefits of this technology compared to traditional solar cell technology included it being lightweight, flexible, and able to work in a weaker light, such as on cloudy days or under indoor lighting.
+Solar energy can be used to power many products.
+And this solar technology could have the potential to be used as a transparent skin to power devices including smartphones, electric vehicles, and applied to windows and other surfaces.

 Quantum dots that produce no electric charge but only light are already used in modern high-end TVs, which are referred to as having “QLED” displays.

 “Our immediate target is to try to further break the world record in this category,” Prof. Wang added.

 The team’s work was supported financially by the Australian Research Council’s Discovery Programs and the research has been published in the Nature Energy journal.